-The expansionary period between the great financial crisis of 2007-2008 and the covid-19 pandemic of 2020 witnessed a number of changes to the European credit landscape.
-Key among those have been:
+Taking a wider view of the European credit landscape, the period between the great financial crisis of 2007-2008, the covid-19 pandemic and, more recently, the war in Ukraine, has been one of expansion and has witnessed a number of changes.
+Key among these have been the following:

-participants: prior to the great financial crisis, the majority of financing provided to European corporates was by banks.
-However, chastened by the crisis, banks were forced by regulators to de-lever their balance sheets and began a decade-long process of retrenchment (which, for some institutions, is ongoing).
+- participants: prior to the financial crisis, the majority of financing provided to European corporates was by banks.
+However, chastened by the crisis, banks were forced by regulators to de-lever their balance sheets and began a decade-long process of retrenchment (which, for some institutions, is continuing still).
 This retreat accelerated the rise of non-bank lenders, which have now become a key pillar of the European financing landscape.
-These non-bank lenders come in a number of guises, including divisions of existing hedge funds, private equity funds or standalone private debt providers.
-Regardless of their
+These non-bank lenders come in a number of guises, including divisions of existing hedge funds, private equity funds or stand-alone private debt providers.
+Regardless of their form, investors have allocated significant amounts to European direct lending, with more than €200 billion having been raised by direct lenders between 2015 and 2021.
+Non-bank versus bank lending swung from a 20:80 split in 2012 to around 80:20 in 2021.4 This has added an additional layer of complexity from an ad hoc committee perspective, with direct lenders frequently being bilateral lenders and, therefore, able to take direct enforcement action (subject to any intercreditor arrangements); and - credit products: with new participants come new products.
+With high volumes of invested capital that needed to be deployed, non-bank lenders pioneered the development of unitranche loans that offered blended pricing, removed syndication risk and came with the speed and administrative convenience of only needing to deal with a single counterparty (rather than satisfy the credit requirements of a number of banks).